Zingiber officinale Roscoe. Family: Zingiberaceae

 It also treats nausea due to vertigo, nausea after surgery, and vomiting from chemotherapy.
-Studies Studies show mixed results for these effects.
-But research shows that ginger is safe for pregnancy-related nausea, such as morning sickness.
+Studies show mixed results for these effects.
+But research shows that ginger is safe and effective for pregnancy-related nausea, such as morning sickness.
 These effects are due to the Ginger also contains gomgerol and shogaol.
 They both aid in pain relief and decrease arthralgia.
-It may also decrease pain in arthritis.
+It may also decrease pain from arthritis.

 Ginger is thought to get in the way of how prostaglandins and leukotrienes are made.
 These are natural chemicals that cause inflammation.

 Gingerols are being studied as an anti-cancer substance.
 Gingerols may interfere with tumorigenesis.
 This is the generation of tumors.